 Life at Microsoft

-Andres left Borland in 1996 to join archrival Microsoft.
-His achievements were J++ programming language & Windows Foundation Classes; soon he became the Microsoft Distinguished Engineer & Technical Fellow.
-Since 2000, Andres was the chief architect of his team developing the C# programming language.
+Anders left Borland in 1996 to join Microsoft.
+His achievements were J++ programming language & Windows Foundation Classes; soon he became a Microsoft Distinguished Engineer & Technical Fellow.
+Since 2000, Anders was the chief architect of his team developing the C# programming language.